nguyenbinhanltv/svelte-tetris/README.md

 persistState();
 ```

-I turn it on all the time on [tetris.trungk18.com][angular-tetris], you can open the DevTools and start seeing the data flow.
+I turn it on all the time on if you run project, you can open the DevTools and start seeing the data flow.

 ![Angular Tetris][akita-devtool]